NoahHammond1/Group-Project2/README.md

 ### Question 2:
 By focusing on the top 3 biases and boroughs, how effective was law enforcement in terms of their response to these crimes?

+## Manipulations Performed to the Data Set
+We only had a single calculated field in our analysis, Arrest Rate.
+Arrest Rate is calculated by taking the value from count(Arrest Id) and dividing it by count(Full Complaint ID).
+The reason we wanted to manipulate teh data to receive this value was to find a way to quantify the success rate of law enforcement for our second question.
+This value gives us the rate at which complaint cases are actually pursued compared to a case that is dropped.
+While a case may be dropped for a multitude of reasons, given the size of out data, this will still be a valuable insight into the success of law enforcement in New York City borroughs.

+## Analysis and Results

+## Tableau Packaged Workbook